max-p-log-p/ViB/README.md

 - Copy - Press y[motion] to copy
 - Delete cookie - Remove cookie in cookie file
 - Request a URL - Press \u and enter url
+- Send a form - Press \f and append -G if a get request, press enter
 - Click link - Press \g at the beginning of the link number
 - Get raw html - Press \u, change https:// to "$(tail -n1)", delete '|vib'
 - Javascript - Get raw html, interpret manually and edit html, reparse with %!vib